 Do you allow your food truck employees to make mistakes?
 Do you understand they’re not perfect?
-Do you know they do some fantastic work?
+Now ask yourself, do you know they do fantastic work?
 So why can’t you view yourself in this light?

 Instead of being your own worst critic, take a step back and look at your accomplishments over the past year.
 But review them as if they are the accomplishments of one of your staff members instead of yourself.
 Pretty impressive, huh?
 You’ve gotten a lot done, haven’t you.